-- The scenario starts with Game Turn 1 and ends at the conclusion of Game Turn 14. - The Confederate Brigades Forno and Trimble may not move from their start positions until the Jackson CIC chit enters the game, or until they are "released," whichever happens first.
+- 1) The scenario starts with Game Turn 1 and ends at the conclusion of Game Turn 14. - 2) The Confederate Brigades Forno and Trimble may not be activated, Full or limited activation, until the Jackson CIC chit enters the game, or until they are "released," whichever happens first.
+Event chits may not be played on these brigades by either player until they are eligible to be activated.
 The brigades are released when a Union unit enters any hex in the "29xx" hexrow during play.
 Beginning with the next Phase after release, these Brigades are eligible to be activated normally.
 If the Ewell Division Activation chit has already been played on the current turn, place it back into the cup immediately and proceed normally.
 The Latimer and Terry Artillery units may issue Fire Combat normally from the start of the game, but may not move until Jackson enters the game or Forno and Trimble are released.